20810202Argumentation and Debate

 Assessment Strategies

-by evaluating your own performance for the purpose of self-improvement
+by evaluating your own performance for the purpose of self-improvement (self-assessment)

 Criteria

-audience analysis is about a controversial issue
+conduct an audience analysis on a controversial issue